In a previous post I already briefly hinted at this: wouldn’t it be cool to integrate popular pc-game mechanics in classroom labs?

 Wouldn’t it be nice if each student had their on ‘status page’ which shows all sorts of statistics (e.g. recently earned achievements, number of lines of code written, amount of errors) and be able to see how well the student performs compared to other through use of all kinds of graphs and ranking.
 Halo 3, as explained in “Reality is broken” by Jane McGonigal, is an extreme example of a ‘status page’ of a user’s achievements (example).

-By the way , to feel the addictiveness of achievements (or better: to discover if you’re susceptible to it) try out this game which the author wrote to prove his point, found here.
+By the way, to feel the addictiveness of achievements (or better: to discover if you’re susceptible to it) try out this game which the author wrote to prove his point, found here.

 So how can we make a programming course that implements an achievement system which makes a programming course fun and educational?
-We’ll drop the initial “World-ofC#-craft” dream for now and see what is feasible…because unfortunately I don’t have access to the Blizzard development team J
+We’ll drop the initial “World-ofC#-craft” dream for now and see what is feasible…because, unfortunately, I don’t have access to the Blizzard development team J

-- An offline achievement system not integrated in the student’s programming environment (e.g. Visual Studio): the teacher basically awards/unlocks achievements during class and while correcting the student’s assignments.
+- An offline achievement system not integrated into the student’s programming environment (e.g. Visual Studio): the teacher basically awards/unlocks achievements during class and while correcting the student’s assignments.
 Students can then frequently check out their earned achievements.

-- A semi-automatic achievement system that still is not integrated in the programming environment.
+- A semi-automatic achievement system that still is not integrated into the programming environment.
 This system should able to detect several typical achievements (e.g. amount of projects submitted, lines of code written) and awards these automatically.
 The student would need to upload his project to a dedicated service that would then parse the code-files and award achievements.

 - A full-blown, automated, language-gnostic system…or the holy grail as I might say.
 This system would be able to interpret ANYTHING the user does.
-So not only placing a breakpoint, but also interpret the code being written in order to award achievements.
+So not only placing a breakpoint but also interpret the code being written in order to award achievements.

-The first two systems, though very straightforward to implement, have the drawback that they won’t be able to provide realtime feedback.
+The first two systems, though very straightforward to implement, have the drawback that they won’t be able to provide real-time feedback.
 This feedback is exactly what makes achievements works, the social persuasion and constant ‘reaching of a new (small) goal’ is what will motivate students to keep working.
 The third system could be ideal to motivate students to explore the power of the IDE they are using (I think I’m not exaggerating if most students, and a lot of developers also I’m afraid, don’t even use 10% of what Visual Studio (or any other big IDE for that matter) can do.
 A weakness of this type of ‘learning the IDE’-achievements system is that it’s not helping the student in developing the primary programming skills such as typical algorithm patterns, language constructs, keywords, etc.

-From a technical point of view, Visual Studio is ready for an itegrated achievement system.
-The Managed Extensibility Framework (MEF) gives programmers the power to customize about any aspect of Visual Studio, making it the prime target through which we can introduce the achievement system to the IDE.
+From a technical point of view, Visual Studio is ready for an integrated achievement system.
+The Managed Extensibility Framework (MEF) gives programmers the power to customize any aspect of Visual Studio, making it the prime target through which we can introduce the achievement system to the IDE.
 The achievement system can then be a client-server app.
 Any time an achievement is reached, the client notifies this to the server.
 This server keeps track of all the user’s progress and can also send feedback to the clients (e.g. “user x is the first one to achieve the “make 10 generic classes”, will you be the next one?’).
-The server could also introduce ‘world events’: short tasks that at some random time are given to all students in class.
+The server could also introduce ‘world events’: short tasks that at some random time are given to all students in a class.
 They can then choose to try and solve it or simply continue with their current tasks.
 The first three students to solve the world event puzzle could then receive extra achievements to brag about.
-The Visual Studio start page could also be customized: each time VS starts, the user can login to the system and immediately see his current progress, achievements and active quests, just like the Halo 3 Service Record mentioned earlier.
+The Visual Studio start page could also be customized: each time VS starts, the user can log in to the system and immediately see his current progress, achievements and active quests, just like the Halo 3 Service Record mentioned earlier.

 Visual Studio Ribbon Hero?